alexsis19/bilibili/README.md

-# Qniverse-Website-Automation---Cypress
-This is a POM design pattern based on Cypress using JavaScript to Automate Qniverse Website.
+This is a POM design pattern based on Cypress using JavaScript to for Automation. after cloning use npm install